Revatio (Sildenafil (As Citrate))

 Frequently Asked Questions

-Yes, Revatio tablets can be taken with or without food.
-Take them with a full glass of water.
+Yes, Revatio can be taken with or without food.

-If you miss a dose and it’s almost time for your next dose, skip the missed dose and take your next dose at the regular time.
-Never take a double dose to make up for a missed dose.
+If you miss a dose, skip it and take your next dose at the regular time.
+Do not double up.

 Important Disclaimer